 It’s that time of year again and everyone likes list posts, right?
 Well, to be honest they are easy to write and easy to read.
 But this list is special.
 All of these items are items I own and use, and would make great gifts for the frequent flyer or even the infrequent traveller in your life.
 Now all of these items are material, but if you’re really looking to treat the traveller you know, why not get yourself on somewhere like Jettly?
 With Jettly, you can book flights on private jets as easily as you could book an Uber or order a pizza, and you may find that a private jet flight could be a great gift for someone that loves flying.
 I thought I’d keep this list consisting of solely material items though.
 Plus, I won’t make you open a separate page for each item.
+If you are a frequent flyer, remember to check the necessary vaccines for your destination; you can do so at PharmaVaccs.
 If you know someone who is thinking about going on holiday then hopefully these items will be a great present for them.
 It doesn’t even matter what sort of holiday they are going on.
 For example, they might be going on holiday to just be a tourist, or they might have decided to spend a year abroad being an au pair to help them learn a new language whilst exploring a new place.
 If this is something that interests you then why not take a look at something like this Cultural Care Au Pair to give you a better idea of how you can apply and what you can expect to happen.

 Sometimes you have to take night flights and you’re in the bulkhead and the galley light is in your eyes all night.
 Sometimes the dude next to you has his iPad on bright and is watching “Keeping Up with the Kardashians” (true story).
 Or sometimes you have to take day flights and it’s your only opportunity to sleep before your next meeting.
 Whatever it is, this Bucky (btw, a Seattle company) eye mask has been a lifesaver to me.